Azure/batch-shipyard/docs/96-troubleshooting-guide.md

 bound to the storage account key for which they were generated with.
-If you change/regenerate your storage account key that these SAS tokens were originally generated with, then the compute nodes will fail to start as these files will no longer be able to be downloaded.
+If you change/regenerate your storage account key that these SAS tokens were originally generated with, then the compute nodes will fail to start as these files as the SAS tokens bound to these files will no longer be valid.
 You will need to recreate your pool in these situations.

-#### Compute Node does not start or is unusable
+#### Compute Node enters `unusable` state
-If the compute node is "stuck" in starting state or enters unusable state, this indicates that there was an issue allocating the node from the Azure Cloud.
+If compute nodes enter `unusable` state then this indicates that there was an issue allocating the node from the Azure Cloud or that the Azure Batch service can no longer communicate with the compute node.
 Azure Batch automatically tries to recover from such situations, but may not be able to on occasion.
-In these circumstances, it is best to delete the specific node with `pool delnode` (with `--all-unusable` if nodes are stuck in unsuable state) and then resize back up with `pool resize` or recreate the pool.
+In these circumstances, you can delete the affected nodes with `pool delnode --all-unusable` and then resize back up with `pool resize` or recreate the pool.

-#### Compute Node is stuck in waiting for start task
-Compute nodes that appear to be "stuck" in waiting for start task may not be stuck at all.
-If you specify that nodes should block for all Docker images to be present on the node before allowing scheduling and your Docker images are large, it may take a while for your compute nodes to transition from waiting for start task to idle.

-If you are certain the above is not the cause for this behavior, then it may indicate a regression in the Batch Shipyard code, a new Docker release that is causing interaction issues (e.g., with nvidia-docker) or some other problem that was not caught during testing.
-You can retrieve the compute node start task stdout and stderr files to diagnose further and report an issue on GitHub if it appears to be a defect.

 ## <a name="task"></a>Job/Task Execution Issues
 #### Task is submitted but doesn't run